reverentgeek/blog/src/site/about.md

 I've been very active in the developer community since 2010, speaking and volunteering my time at numerous meet-ups, conferences, and events.

 As a Developer Advocate for LeanKit for three years, I discovered I love helping other developers solve problems.
-I built and contributed to API clients in multiple languages, built custom integrations and automated tools, pushed for improvements on customers’ behalf, partnered with integration service providers and professional services, and evangelized the platform internally and externally.
+I built and contributed to API clients in multiple languages, built custom integrations and automated tools, pushed for improvements on customers' behalf, partnered with integration service providers and professional services, and evangelized the platform internally and externally.
 It was, by far, the best and most energizing years of my career, so far.

 My desire is to work with organizations that are not simply interested in my technical skills and passion for building delightful products and services.
 I want to partner with organizations that care about making an impact on the community, and are excited about me being their ambassador.